MichaelLangbein/tdl2/backend/data/wiki/math/algebra_linear.md

 ### Matrix factorisation

-\paragraph{Eigenvalue decomposition}
+**Eigenvalue decomposition**
 $$ A = V \Lambda V^{-1} $$

-\paragraph{Singular value decomposition} is eigenvalue decomposition, generalized to non-square matrices.
+**Singular value decomposition** is eigenvalue decomposition, generalized to non-square matrices.
 $$ A = U \Sigma V^T $$

-\paragraph{Nonnegative matrix factorisation}: Consider a dataset $A$, mapping people (rows) to properties (columns).
+**Nonnegative matrix factorisation**: Consider a dataset $A$, mapping people (rows) to properties (columns).
 You are looking for some hidden, small set of features, that groups of people have in common.
 In neural networks we can reconstruct images from a minimal amount of hidden features by funnelling the image through a very small hidden layer out to a large output layer.
 We can do the very same thing here!
 $$ A = U V $$
 Where $A$ has dimension $r \times c$, $U$ associates people with their hidden features/groups $r \times f$ and $V$ associates features/groups with the properties $f \times c$.